General Safety Tips of the Road

-- Alter or vary your running route pattern – Run in familiar areas if possible.
+- Alter or vary your running route pattern; run in familiar areas if possible.
 In unfamiliar areas, such as while traveling, contact a local RRCA club or running store.
-Know where open businesses or stores are located.
+Know where open businesses or stores are located in case of emergency.

 - Write down or leave word of the direction of your run.
 Tell friends and family of your favorite running routes.

-- Don’t stop to give directions to strangers in cars if you are running alone. – Again, trust your intuition.
-Ignore verbal harassment and do not verbally harass others.
+- Ignore verbal harassment and do not verbally harass others.
 Use discretion in acknowledging strangers.
 Look directly at others and be observant, but keep your distance and keep moving.